nkavadias/nkavadias.github.io/_posts/24-07-25-MXMaven.md

 MXMaven quickly identifies poorly or misconfigured MX, SPF, and DMARC records in DNS, which can leave a domain susceptible to domain impersonation attacks.
 It also detects MX records that do not resolve, potentially causing mail delivery issues or even leaving dangling DNS records vulnerable to take-over[^1].
 Furthermore, MXMaven checks SPF and DMARC records for compliance with RFC standards, ensuring they do not exceed the 255-character limit for TXT records, which can cause mail services to ignore them.

-MXMaven provides a terminal report highlighting poorly configured domains.
-By storing all the DNS results in a datastore it also means more sophisticated reports can be created, as well as tracking of historical DNS changes.
+MXMaven provides a simple "traffic light" terminal report highlighting poorly configured domains.
+It also stores all the DNS results in a datastore (SQLLite by default) that means more sophisticated reports can be created, as well as the tracking of historical DNS changes.

 ### How to Get Started